Using Cloudflare and serving your site via HTTPS

 Last Updated -

-CloudFlare has several SSL options available but you'll want to use the strict mode.
+CloudFlare has several SSL options available but you'll want to use the full (strict) mode.
 Per CloudFlare's support page, setting the SSL Option to strict will create a secure connection between the visitor and CloudFlare, and secure and authenticated connection between CloudFlare and your web server.
-Using either flex or full can easily confuse the protocol detection mechanisms and cause mixed content warnings, which may lead to behavior that may adversely affect any HTTPS connections to the server.
+Using either flexible or full can easily confuse the protocol detection mechanisms and cause mixed content warnings, which may lead to behavior that may adversely affect any HTTPS connections to the server.

 If you are using CloudFlare for your site and want to utilize HTTPS (either on specific pages or site-wide), you should have an active SSL certificate installed on the server here.
 (How do I get an SSL certificate installed?)